ttgapers/cakeqos-merlin/README.md

     Change for your linespeed and any overhead (assuming 135Mbit download, 13Mbit upload, "besteffort docsis ack-filter" as optional extra parameters; speeds can also be specified in `Kbit` units):

-3. Reboot your router

-4. Check System Log entries in web interface for **CakeQOS-Merlin**

-5. To check that CakeQOS-Merlin is running, run `cake-qos status` and/or do a bufferbloat test on [dslreports](https://www.dslreports.com/speedtest)
+3. To check that CakeQOS-Merlin is running, run `cake-qos status` and/or do a bufferbloat test on [dslreports](https://www.dslreports.com/speedtest)

 ## Usage